Electric dipole moments of neutron and heavy quarks c, t in CP violating $U(1)_X$SSM: numerical results

 \section{numerical results}

 In this section, we calculate the numerical results.
-Manifold low energy experiments and LHC all give constraints to the $Z'$ boson properties in $U(1)_X$SSM\cite{NR0}.
-At 99\% CL\cite{NR1,NR2}, the constraint for the ratio between $M_{Z^\prime}$ and its gauge coupling $g_X$ is $M_{Z^\prime}/g_{X}\geq 6 ~{\rm TeV}$.
-To satisfy the constraint of $Z'$ boson mass, we take $m_{Z^\prime}>4.6 ~{\rm TeV}$. $\tan \beta_\eta$ should be smaller than 1.5 , that is obtained from the LHC experimental data\cite{NR3,NR4}.
-Besides, the lightest CP-even Higgs mass is a very strict experimental constraint and the latest experimental data is $m_h=125.10\pm0.14$ GeV \cite{PDG}.
-We take into account these constraints and adopt the following parameters
+Manifold low energy experiments and LHC all give constraints to the $Z'$ boson properties in $U(1)_X$SSM\cite{NR0,NR0plus}.
+To satisfy the constraint of $Z'$ boson mass, we take $M_{Z^\prime}>5.1 ~{\rm TeV}$.
+According to Refs.\cite{NR1,NR2}, the constraint for the ratio between $M_{Z^\prime}$ and its gauge coupling $g_X$ is $M_{Z^\prime}/g_{X}\geq 6 ~{\rm TeV}$ at 99\% CL. $\tan \beta_\eta$ should be smaller than 1.5, which is obtained from the LHC experimental data\cite{NR3,NR4}.
+According to the research in literature\cite{gluino}, we take the mass of gluino more than 2 TeV.
+Moreover, the lightest CP-even Higgs mass is a very strict experimental constraint and the latest experimental data is $m_h=125.10\pm0.14$ GeV \cite{PDG}.
+We take into account all these constraints and adopt the following parameters

 To simplify the numerical discussion, the non-diagonal elements of $m^2_{\tilde{U}},~ m^2_{\tilde{D}},~ m^2_{\tilde{Q}},~ {T_U},~ {T_D}$ are supposed as zero.